Quitting Drinking: Are You Ready?

 Why Are You Here?

-If you’re a first-timer, it’s likely that it didn’t suddenly wake up this morning and decide you have a problem.
+If you’re a first-timer, likely, it didn’t suddenly wake up this morning and decide you have a problem.
 And if you’ve been following me for a while, it’s more than likely you’ve been concerned about your drinking for years!

 Whose Problem Is It?